HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Piedmont Lithium (PLL) Investors to Contact Firm's Attorneys Now, Securities Fraud Case Filed

-SAN FRANCISCO, July 26, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Piedmont Lithium Inc. ( PLL) investors with significant losses to submit your losses now.
+SAN FRANCISCO, July 28, 2021 /PRNewswire/ -- Hagens Berman urges Piedmont Lithium Inc. (NASDAQ: PLL) investors with significant losses to submit your losses now.

 Class Period: Mar.
 16, 2018 – July 19, 2021